libremesh/network-profiles/calafou/README.md

 ### lime-community configuration

+As the "Common to all profiles", but both ethernet interfaces labelled as LAN are specifically configured for not being included in the br-lan bridge, as when an ethernet port is used for meshing with Batman-adv seems that would cause loops (the WAN is left as WAN).

-As the "Common to all profiles" one but also with:
+And also with:

 ```
 config lime-wifi-band '2ghz'